Burial Insurance On Blood Thinners: How Will Companies React

 Coverage Lock: Whole life insurance never expires or fluctuates the death benefit.
 This protection is locked in for life.

 Price Lock: The price will never change, giving you peace of mind that you will always be able to afford the premiums.

 Builds Cash Value: Over time, a cash value will build that you can borrow from.
 With each payment made, a portion will go towards this account, thus increasing over the years.

 Many insurance companies will not ask specifically about blood thinners on their applications for coverage.
-Instead, what they will ask about are the pre-existing conditions for which you take the blood thinners.
+Instead, they will ask about the pre-existing conditions for which you take the blood thinners.

 Common reasons for taking blood thinners are listed below.
-For most life insurance companies, these conditions will affect the coverage you are able to qualify for more than the medications you take.
+For most life insurance companies, these conditions will affect the coverage you can qualify for more than the medications you take.